Magnesium Deficiency: A Public Health Crisis?

-A preponderance of clinical studies show that low magnesium levels and magnesium deficiency are associated with a range of health conditions, including :
+Clinical studies consistently show that low magnesium levels and magnesium deficiency are associated with numerous health conditions, including :

 Let's take an evidence-based approach to answer these questions and get you up to speed on how to increase your magnesium intake safely and effectively.

 The recommended daily allowance (RDA) for magnesium varies throughout the lifespan and between sexes.
-Adult males typically require more magnesium than adult females (400 mg per day vs. 310 mg per day, respectively), and pregnant/lactating women generally need more magnesium than women who aren't carrying or nursing (350 mg per day vs. 310 mg per day, respectively).
+Adult males typically require more magnesium than adult females (400 mg per day vs. 310 mg per day, respectively), and pregnant/lactating women generally need more magnesium, upwards of 350 mg per day, than women who aren't carrying or nursing.

 The fact sheet below provided by Rosique-Esteban et al. (2018) outlines magnesium RDAs for different demographics:

 The prevalence of magnesium deficiency is somewhat unclear, mainly due to a lack of large-scale serum magnesium data.
 Though, it seems magnesium deficiency is common in certain subpopulations and regions of the world.

 A late-20th-century survey of 1,033 serum electrolyte panels from an urban primary care hospital in the U.S. found that 47% of the patients had hypomagnesemia (i.e. clinical magnesium deficiency) .
 Curiously, only 10% of these panels were ordered specifically because a physician suspected magnesium deficiency.